natedean/natedean/content/posts/i-love-hugo.md

 ### Embracing the Hugo future

-I want to build more with Hugo, especially since the static files it generates are practically free to host on Amazon S3.
-I am looking forward to playing with different themes, and learning more about some of the more advanced features of the framework, and practicing using them.
+I am excited about building more with Hugo, especially since the static files it generates are practically free to host on Amazon S3.
+Looking forward to experimenting with different themes, and learning more about some of the more advanced features of the framework, and practicing using them.

 Sometimes you find a tool the just *feels* right.
 It just fits you.
 And that, is a beautiful thing.